 - Write some blogs: I only wrote one, which TECHNICALLY achieved my goal but not quite what I wanted.
 Failure?
 Not really, but it made me realise what the goal should be and how to go about it properly.

 Setting a goal is all well and good, but sometimes the goal you set out to do and the goal you get to achieve are very different.
 Each of these goals I didn’t achieve helped me to understand something better.

 I said earlier that I believe failure is bullshit.
 If you go into something with a goal in mind, you might not achieve that goal, but you will achieve SOMETHING.
 Maybe it’s a bullseye and you do exactly what you set out to do.

 Or like me, you set out to do something and fall a little short.
 Reading 12 books in a year coming from reading none was a bit of a stretch.
 But Reading 6 would have been a better goal, and when I got to 4 I would have felt that push to make it to 6.

 Not achieving a goal can also be interpreted as your true want to do something.
 Take my 12 books for example, if I put my mind to it I’m sure I could have read 12 books.
 Instead, I chose to pick up a book whenever the mood took me.
 This is a natural filter in my mind, it wasn’t so important I wanted to force myself to do it, so other things took priority.

-ANYWAY, my point is, don’t have resolutions which mean nothing every year.
-Have goals better than that.
-Make them loose.
-Make them big.
+While it can be important to have goals, listen to your mind and body as well.
+Have goals, but make them loose.
+Or make them big and strict if that’s what you need.
 Make them hairy and make them audacious.
 Or, make them small and achievable.
 Try your best to achieve them but most importantly of all, relish in failing those goals because there is always something to be taken from the experience.